psu13/mutable-hakyll/posts/measurement.md

 knowledge and credences of rational actors.
 But, in between these two extremes I enjoy the careful and pragmatic thinking that's been done about the nature of experiments and measurement in quantum theory.
-I used Ballentine's book as an example of this, but there is a lot more where that game from (see [Peres](https://www.amazon.com/Quantum-Theory-Concepts-Fundamental-Theories/dp/0792336321/) for example).
+I used Ballentine's book as an example of this, but there is a lot more where that came from (see [Peres](https://www.amazon.com/Quantum-Theory-Concepts-Fundamental-Theories/dp/0792336321/) for example).
 I feel like what we really need to do is to attack the core question of what is really happening in quantum and quantum/classical interactions.
 Until we have a better